Rules of Competition: Races

-New York Road Runner events are organized and directed under USA Track & Field (“USATF”) rules and regulations.
+New York Road Runners events are organized and directed under USA Track & Field (“USATF”) rules and regulations.
 Entrants must also comply with City of New York Parks & Recreation and NYRR rules and regulations.

-Participant Entry & Race Bib
+Participant Entry and Race Bib

 No Refunds: Entry fees are non-refundable and may not be deferred or transferred.